exhibitjs/exhibit/README.md

 Exhibit streams the contents of one directory into another, transforming them on the fly.

-It's inspired by the typical Yeoman workflow, but reconceived as a library with an Express-like API:
+It's inspired by Yeoman and Brunch, but reconceived as a library with an Express-like API:

 ```js
 exhibit('folder-a')